3. API: AqQueue Class

 When a queue is created, the queue.deqOptions property is an AqDeqOptions object.
 AqDeqOptions objects cannot be created independently.

-Table 3.3 AqDeqOptions Class Attributes
+Table 3.3 AqDeqOptions Class Properties

 Description